 top of page

-Substance vs. Style: Students Weigh in on the Vice Presidential Debate
+Substance vs. style: Students weigh in on the vice presidential debate

 It’s been just over one week since the Vice Presidential debate between Sen. J.D.
 Vance and Gov. Tim Walz marked the final showdown before election day.
 With the spotlight on both parties, this was their last chance to define who they are – and now, the future is in voters’ hands.